 Q: Do hummingbirds have an egg tooth?
 I know embryonic birds have a hard tooth-like projection from the beak that is used to cut the egg membrane and shell upon hatching.

 Q: What is the highest elevation Ruby-Throated have been documented in their breeding grounds?
 I have seen certain hummingbird species live in the high Andes Mountains.

 A: I haven't been able to find a definitive answer for that.
 No place in their range is nearly as high as I've seen western hummingbirds in the Rockies (over 12,000 feet).
 I suspect that they could be found on every eastern mountain peak that offers enough food to be worth foraging, which might mean all of them.

 Q: Do hummingbirds come back every year to the same place to nest and do the young ones that fledge come back to the same place they were born?

 Q: Is it a good idea to provide insects, such as fruit flies, for hummingbirds by hanging a small mesh bag with pieces of ripe fruit?

 A: I haven't done that personally, but it sounds like fun.
 Banana peels should be good.

-Q: The usual recipe for hummer nectar is one part sugar to four parts water.
+Q: Would it be potentially injurious to provide a sweeter nectar solution in the feeders?
+The usual recipe for hummer nectar is one part sugar to four parts water.
 I've noticed that hummers prefer a sweeter solution.
-Is it injurious to provide sweeter nectar?

 A: Hummers are like children when it comes to sweets.
 Natural flower nectar varies enormously, with a few flowers producing 50% sucrose and most making far less.
 The recommended 1:4 ratio is the average for wildflowers favored by hummingbirds.
 There are no known ill effects of using a 1:4 ratio, and hummingbirds like it well enough to fight over it.